18F/open-source-program/pages/maintainer_guidelines.md

 title: Open Source Maintainer Guidelines
 ---

+*DISCLAIMER: This page is a work-in-progress.
+Feedback is very appreciated – just [open an issue](https://github.com/18F/open-source-program/issues/new).*

+---

 There is a big difference between "throwing source code over the wall", and making a project that is amenable to contributions.

 Some terminology used may be GitHub-specific, but the concepts are applicable regardless of version control system or platform.